 Full pillow: Outer Comfort Shell + two pillow inserts

-After looking at the photos, I think maybe just using the Outer Comfort Shell (no inserts) would actually be best for my neck and spine as it seems to provide the most natural alignment.
+After looking at the photos, we think just using the Outer Comfort Shell (no inserts) would actually be best for Katie’s neck and spine, as it seems to provide her with the most natural alignment.

-One thing you’ll notice about the support inserts is that they’re not overfilled.
+One thing to notice about the support inserts is that they’re not overfilled.
 In fact, they’re not really filled much at all.
-Since you get two inserts, you’re actually able to make smaller but noticeable increases/decreases in firmness and loft this way.
+Since the pillow comes with two inserts, sleepers actually able to make smaller but noticeable increases/decreases in firmness and loft this way.

-I do wish that I could throw the whole thing in the washing machine, but you can spot clean it and toss it in the dryer for less than 10 minutes if you feel it needs to be fluffed up (or if it’s off-gassing too much for you).
+We do wish that we could throw the whole thing in the washing machine, but the pillows are spot clean only and can be tossed in the dryer for less than 10 minutes if it feels like it needs to be fluffed.

-This is one of those pillows that have a little bit of everything – so really I do think it could work for the majority of people.
-It gives you the support from memory foam with the cozier feeling from the down alternative.
-And you can add/remove sections without worrying about messy pieces coming out.
+These pillows offer a little bit of everything – so we do think they will work for the majority of people.
+They give sleepers the support from memory foam with the cozier feeling from the down alternative.
+And people can add/remove sections without worrying about messy pieces coming out.

-Give yourself 12-24 hours to let the pillow initially expand and then experiment with the write Outer Shell/Support Insert combo that is right for you.
-If you just can’t get on board with it, you’ve got 100-nights to send it back.
+Give about 12-24 hours to let the pillows initially expand and then experiment with the write Outer Shell/Support Insert combo that is the best fit.
+If it’s just not feeling good after several nights, customers have 100-nights to send it back.